 Randstad Circle: Route 5: 15.1 km: Flora Holland Naaldwijk has closed its doors for visitors wishing to see the flower auctioning.
 You can still visit their Aalsmeer site near Amsterdam, but this site is about 12 km (8 miles) from our Amsterdam routes.
 If you wished to travel to this site by bike use Amsterdam Route A6.
 After 2.7 km (see page 36), head straight on (to Aalsmeer), rather than turning right.
 Keep following this cycle path southbound straight on until you get to a junction with traffic lights.
 Turn left here via cycle path on left side of main road (Schinkeldijkje).
 At the next traffic lights, turn right via cycle path on left side of main road (Legmeerdijk).
 Keep going straight on and you’ll find the large site of Flower Holland Aalsmeer on your right.

-Randstad Circle: Route 6: 0.0 km: Hoek van Holland Railway stations are both closed until autumn 2017.
+Randstad Circle: Route 6: 0.0 km: Hoek van Holland Railway stations are both closed until February 2018.
 Up until then it will not be possible to take bicycles on train between Hook of Holland and Rotterdam Central station (as suggested on page 23).
 The Hook of Holland – Rotterdam route will reopen February 2018 as part of the Rotterdam metro network, rather then being part of Dutch Railways.
 It will be possible to bring bicycles on the new metro, so long as you avoid rush hour.
 You’ll need to change at station Schiedam Centrum to change from/to the Dutch Railways network.
 See also the Project Website for more information.

 Randstad Circle: Route 6: 0.3 km: Grand Hotel Hoek van Holland in Hoek van Holland is renamend to Hotel Amerika and has a new website.